jimishol/cholidean-harmony-structure/docs/the_story.md

 The Priest circled it slowly, awe in his eyes.
 “This,” he said at last, “is the world of notes.”

 The Priest was thrilled, utterly satisfied.
-“You never told me your last name, boy,” he said.
+“You never told me your full name, boy,” he said.
-“It is Cholidis, my holy Father.”
+“It is Dimitrios Cholidis, my holy Father.”
 “Then from now on — at least for me — I shall refer to this fine artifact as the *Cholidean Harmony Structure*.”

 He laughed, and the boy joined in, perhaps a little awkwardly, taken aback by the unexpected — and perhaps somewhat excessive — recognition from the Priest.